Dvar Torah Outliner

 The type field tells us the general type of connection between our parasha_ref and the text returned in the ref field.
 Some possible link types may include targum, reference, quotation, commentary, essay, midrash or parshanut among others.

-For sake of simplicity in this tutorial, let's only look at linked texts with a type of commentary.
+For sake of simplicity, in this tutorial, let's only look at linked texts with a type of commentary.

 We'll iterate through the links array in the response data, and append the ref (the citation) of all linked texts of type commentary to a list we'll call commentaries.